danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

             ###############################################################################

-            # the exchange and anisotropy solvers can be turned off, in this case only the
+            # the spin model solvers solvers can be turned off, in this case only the
             # energies upon rotations are meaningful
-            EvaluateEnergies = True
+            ApplySpinModel  True
-            # the calculation of J and K from the energy derivations, either Fit or Grogupy
+            # the calculation of J and K from the energy derivations, either
-            ExchangeSolver          Fit
-            AnisotropySolver        Fit
-            # it is possible to only calculate isotropic exchange, which reduces runtime
-            IsotropicOnly = False
+            # "generalised-fit", "generalised-grogu" or "isotropic-only"
+            SpinModel       generalised-fit
             # parallelization should be turned on for efficiency
             ParallelMode = "K"